50 Interesting Facts About The Dominican Republic

 Last, but not least is a man-made wonder called the Altos de Chavón.
 It’s located in La Romana close to the Chavón River adjacent to the beautiful Casa de Campo Resort where many of the luxury villas are located.

 The Altos de Chavón is full of beautiful restaurants, cobbled streets, a cultural centre, an archaeological museum and an Amphitheatre.
-In addition, there is a beautiful art gallery which features well-known local artist as well as artists from around the world.
+In addition, there is a beautiful art gallery which features the well-known local artist as well as artists from around the world.